Avnerus/puppetbots/docs/rotating-plate.md

 4. Conncet the SG92R motor to the bonnet.
 The dark (brown or black) wire should be on the side that says **G**.
 5. Mount the plate on the horns.
 6. Mount the puppet's body onto the plate.
+The body consists of a bottle that is tightened with screws.

 ## Test
 The plate can be tested via the following script: